Cherreads

 "Come on, man…" Marcus shook his head.
 "There's no way."

 "Think about it," the Zaatsu stressed.
-"He had the same ammo as a Martial Artist.
-Martial Artists only come from the Eye or the Order."
+"He had the same discipline as a Martial Artist.
+Not just someone who throws Ki around.
+Proper Martial Arts – Ki Manipulation, Magicism, the whole structure.
+That only comes from the Eye or the Order."

 "They may be called Martial Artists but they're quite different," Ella said.
 "We all know that.
 Those guys act like gods among the public.
 They fight proud.
 I was a part of the Mystics group that accompanied the Zaatsus on the yearly sparring sessions between Eye and Order."

 The Mystic shook her head.
 "I have seen their operatives in action," she added.
-"They are way too aggressive.
+"They are way too aggressive and proud.
 That White Bolt is too calculated and careful."

 "True," Neil said.
 "But he could be faking it.
 And he has killed many people in the past.
 We don't know his true motives yet.
 Just don't forget, he resembles a proper Martial Artist.
 That can't come from anywhere other than the Eye or the Order."